ChristianNikodemus/myFilms-Angular-client/README.md

 ### Build TypeDoc Documentation

 You may want to re-build the documentation, which is a benefit for if say for example, if another contributor adds additional TypeDoc comments.
-You can this by navigating to the project within the terminal and entering the command: `npx typedoc --out docs src/app/**/*.ts`, this will compile the comments to the docs folder at the main level of the project.
+First, ensure you are navigated to the top level of this projects folder structure within the terminal.
+Then, enter the command: `npx typedoc --out docs src/app/**/*.ts`.
+This will rebuild the TypeDoc documentation.

 ## Further help